fuankarion/Vision17/Lab1-Linux/readme.md

 2. What is the disk size of the uncompressed dataset, How many images are in the directory 'BSR/BSDS500/data/images'?
 3. What is their resolution, what is their format?
 4. How many of them are in *landscape* orientation (opposed to *portrait*)?
-5. Crop all images to make them square () using [imagemagick](http://www.imagemagick.org/script/index.php)
+5. Crop all images to make them square (256x256).
+Tip: do not forget about  [imagemagick](http://www.imagemagick.org/script/index.php).

 ### Report
 Complete the 5 previous task/questions in a linux evirrorment (use either live cd/virtual machine/loca installation/ cloud service, it is your choice).
 DO NOT use a graphical interface to complete them.
 Give a detailed description of all the commands you need to coplete every step.